Sjmarf/ember/README.md

 Ember is a GUI library for [Pygame CE](https://github.com/pygame-community/pygame-ce).
 Learn how to get started on the docs page.

-Come chat with me @Sjmarf#1894 on the [Pygame Discord Server](https://discord.gg/pygame) if you need help or have any queries.
-We're open to contributions!

 # Installation

 # Dependencies